About civilsort

 Features

-- No login required โ users are identified by browser cookies
+- No login required — users are identified by browser cookies

-- Real-time updates โ results update instantly via WebSockets
+- Real-time updates — results update instantly via WebSockets

-- Dark/light mode โ toggle with the button in the top-right
+- Dark/light mode — toggle via "Light/Dark" in the menu (☰)

-- Collaborative โ any participant can add items; you can delete items you added
+- Collaborative — any participant can add items; you can delete items you added